christianhaitian/PortMaster/ports.md

 Title="CorsixTH ."
 Desc="An opensource clone of Theme Hospital.
 Load your Theme Hospital files into the ports/corsixth/HOSP folder.
 As an example, the demo files of Theme Hospital is already included." porter="Jetup and Romadu" locat="CorsixTH.zip" runtype="rtr"

+Title_F="Cro-Mag_Rally ."
+Desc="This is a port of Pangea Software’s racing game Cro-Mag Rally.
+Take control of the caveman Brog as you race through the  Stone, Bronze, and Iron Ages in primitive vehicles." porter="brooksytech" locat="cromagrally.zip" runtype="rtr"

 Title="DevilutionX ."
 Desc="DevilutionX is a source port of Diablo from https://github.com/diasurgical/devilutionX.
 Includes the Diablo shareware version.
 You can add your own full version DIABDAT.MPQ file to the ports/devilution folder.
 To run the Diablo: Hellfire expansion you will need to also copy hellfire.mpq, hfmonk.mpq, hfmusic.mpq, hfvoice.mpq" porter="Christian_Haitian" locat="Devilutionx.zip" runtype="rtr"

 Title="Dinothawr ."
 Desc="Dinothawr is a block pushing puzzle game on slippery surfaces." porter="Christian_Haitian" locat="Dinothawr.zip" runtype="rtr"